The Toronto van attack suspect warned of an ‘incel rebellion’ on Facebook hours before the attack — here’s what that means

 What ‘incel’ is

-“Incel” is short for “involuntary celibate,” and usually refers to a man who has failed to interact with women, and lacks romantic relationships and sex.
-Men who identify this way have a history of advocating for rape and violence against women.
+“Incel” is short for “involuntarily celibate” or “involuntary celibacy” and usually refers to a man who has failed to interact with women, and lacks romantic relationships and sex.
+Men who identify this way have a history of advocating rape and violence against women.

 Elliot Rodger, the man to whom Minassian appeared to pledge allegiance, shot himself in the head after killing six people – three of whom via stabbing – in Isla Vista, California, in 2014.